 The largest prospective pivotal study in melanoma detection

-The classifier in Nevisense, used for classifying the lesion, has been developed in several iterations with measurement data collected during training studies with nearly 2,000 patients at more than 19 sites in Europe.
-Two studies and five years later the final Nevisense product was prepared for trials in the largest prospective pivotal study ever conducted in melanoma detection.
+To develop the classifier system, the algorithm was trained on nearly 2,000 patients in more than 19 sites in Europe.
+Two studies and five years later, the final Nevisense product was prepared for trials in the largest prospective pivotal study ever conducted in melanoma detection.

 The pivotal study: process and verification

 The pivotal study was performed with the objective to provide scientific evidence of the accuracy of the SciBase system in detecting malignant melanoma.
 It was also designed to provide scientific evidence of the method’s accuracy and safety as the basis for regulatory approval.